 - Lincoln – Visit the impressive castle and cathedral in this historic town.

 Summer in the Midlands has a better guarantee of dry weather than in many other parts of the country.
-Places like Stratford-Upon-Avon are blessed with more than their fair share of sunny days, during which the river glistens and the town comes to life.
+One of the best places to stay in the Midlands is Stratford-Upon-Avon as it’s blessed with more than its fair share of sunny days, during which the river glistens and the town comes to life.
 It’s also the best time of year to head to the countryside in places like the Peak District and the Lincolnshire Wolds – you are more likely to be able to enjoy whole days of exploring without rain.
 Spring and autumn bring out different colours in the landscape, but the weather can be more changeable than the summer months.

 Winter in the Midlands is often characterised by grey skies and rain, many National Trust attractions close and the national parks become wet, windy and unwelcoming.
 However, several towns and cities also host lively Christmas markets, the pubs are particularly cosy and if you catch the hills during a spate of snow, you’ll find an untouched wonderland to explore.